Stage 4 - Character Types¶

 - |

-Did you manage to hug Nigel after fighting him?
-No. That’s because we returned a successful fight, which meant that Nigel was deleted from the room.
-We need to fix that.
+Were you able to hug Nigel after fighting him?
+Probably not.
+That’s because the game treated the fight as a win, so it deleted Nigel from the room.
+We need to fix that so friends don’t disappear when you “fight” them.

 65 elif command== "fight":